schibsted/spid-tech-docs/resources/articles/implementing-sso.md

 :title Implementing Single Sign-On with the SPiD API

+:aside

+## Prerequisites

+In order to complete this guide, you need to know your:

+- client ID
+- API secret

+You should also have gone through the
+[Getting Started](/getting-started/) guide, in particular that you have downloaded and installed the appropriate SDK for your platform.

 :body

 When you have completed this guide, your users can log into your application via SPiD, and you can access the SPiD API on their behalf.

-**NB!** This guide presupposes that you have gone throught the [Getting Started](/getting-started/) guide, in particular that you have downloaded and installed the appropriate SDK for your platform.

 ## Overview